 Computational Science (CS) – Multidisciplinary (Randomness and Order)

-Love physics but biology also intrigues you?
-Majoring in chemistry but want to expand your horizons?
-The Multidisciplinary Computational Science program combines all of these fields like no other program
+Do you love physics – but also find biology intriguing?
+Are you majoring in chemistry – but want to expand your horizons?
+The Multidisciplinary Computational Science program combines all of these fields like no other.

-Using the knowledge you will gain, you can study similar phenomena of collective behavior, from epidemiology to city planning and economics.
+Using the knowledge you gain through the program, you can study similar phenomena of collective behavior – in diverse areas, from epidemiology and city planning to economics.

 More about the program

-The Davidson Institute of Science Education, with permission from the Ministry of Education, holds a super-regional class in computational science (CS).
-This is a novel emerging scientific field in the academic world.
-Computational science makes vast use of the advanced abilities of computers in order to build simulations, study them and compare the results to the real world situation.
-This multidisciplinary program also encourages its participants to creatively engage in multidisciplinary topics: provoking interest in physics students for the unique biological phenomena studied in the program, excite chemistry students to work on physical models that pinpoint the common ground different phenomena have, as well as show biology students that they can enjoy physical/mathematical modeling for phenomena they find interesting.
+Accredited by the Ministry of Education, the Davidson Institute of Science Education conducts a super-regional class in computational science.
+Due to the increasing need to predict the outcomes of complex processes, computational science is an emerging scientific-academic field.
+It relies on the advanced abilities of computers to build simulations, investigate them, and compare their results to real-world situations.
+This multidisciplinary program also encourages its participants to creatively engage in multidisciplinary topics, triggering in physics students’ in the unique biological phenomena studied in the program, encouraging chemistry students to work on physical models that pinpoint the common characteristics of different phenomena, and showing biology students that they can enjoy physical/mathematical modeling to research phenomena they find interesting.

-The subject of computational science has been taught successfully at the Davidson Institute for many years, and the program is accredited by the Ministry of Education and the Council for Higher Education as a unique 5 matriculation unit subject.
-Thanks to the accreditation, graduates of the program receive a bonus on the grade they receive when applying to university.
-A high rate of graduates of the first years of the program were accepted to elite academic units in the IDF (Intelligence/ Talpiot) or continued to higher education.
-In addition to its contribution to its graduates with extending their scientific knowledge and scientific thinking skills, the CS program gives the students confidence in their skills and their ability to take on complex problems and challenges.
+Computational science as a field has been taught successfully at the Davidson Institute for numerous years, and the program is accredited by the Ministry of Education and the Council for Higher Education as a unique 5-point matriculation subject.
+Thanks to this accreditation, graduates of the program receive a bonus on the course grade when applying to academic studies.
+The program’s graduates are accepted in significant rates to elite academic units in the IDF (Intelligence/Talpiot) and continue into higher education.
+Beyond its contribution to graduates’ scientific knowledge and thinking skills, the program also provides participants with confidence in their skills and their abilities to take on complex problems and challenges.